Waqt Ne Kiya – The Introspective Songs of Kaifi Azmi

-This Lata ditty that we have selected became a rage and with his first rub of commercial Hindi cinema, Kaifi tasted success.
-The song has been penned by two lyricists, the other being Shailendra, and was shot on much in demand actress, Nimmi.
+This Lata gem became a rage and with his first rub of commercial Hindi cinema, Kaifi tasted success.
+The song was penned by two lyricists, the other being Shailendra, and was shot on much in demand actress, Nimmi.

 One does not know which part of the song was penned by which of the two lyricists, but, this thought would repeat itself in various shades with Kaifi in future compositions as well, thhi main teri par na teri ho saki.

 There was a melodious duet by Lata/Talat from the film that also was a hit – Dar laage duniya se ulfat na bane afsana (by Kaifi).